tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 ** Please note that "similar" is not "equal" - actually, specially for the Asgard Ion Cannons, net shield damage has been slightly buffed, specially for the higher-end vessels' Ion weapons.
 ** Same has been done for certain "big" plasma weapons such as the Flagship's or Anubis Superweapon's cannons, which have only been tagged as SG plasma weapons and have their generic hull modifiers increasing such damage.
 * Asgard Daniel Jackson, O'Neill and Valhalla shields and shield recharge buffed significantly (between 36% to 57%).
+* All Asgard vessels have now tractor beams and probe launchers.

 * Replicator adaptation: #### TO-DO #### based on my other mod, Borg Adaptation https://www.gamefront.com/games/bridge-commander/file/borg-adaptation-mod-defensive ; it is meant to be added as a modification to allow the Replicators to adapt, instead of making them a set of OP-ness that cannot adapt, they instead start a bit less overpowered, then learn and eventually make themselves far more powerful than normal.